 Keyword lists are helpful, but be cautious of comparing budget numbers since they’ll all be estimates.

-• Know what your competition is doing.
+- Know what your competition is doing.
 Are they putting a token effort into PPC?
-Maybe they’re broad-targeting a massive list of keywords and wasting money?
-Are they trying out unorthodox keywords or testing something unusual?
+Broad-targeting a massive list of keywords and wasting money?
+Trying out unorthodox keywords or testing something unusual?

 Testing ads & analyzing performance